When is the Best Time to See Whales in Alaska?

 Alaska Travel Adventures

-The company Alaska Travel Adventures boasts one of the best whale-watching excursions from Juneau.
-The best feature about this tour is that whale sightings are guaranteed in your ticket price.
+The company Alaska Travel Adventures offers one of the best whale-watching excursions from Juneau.
+The best feature of this tour is that whale sightings are guaranteed in the ticket price.

 All Alaska Travel Adventures tours take place on jet boats with comfortable heating on the inside, glass windows, and a viewing pier.

-In addition to spotting whales, your captain/tour guide will draw your attention to other marine life as well as the Mendenhall Glacier on your tour.
+On your tour, you will spot whales, and your captain/tour guide will also introduce you to other marine life and the Mendenhall Glacier.
 These tours are offered between May and September every year.

 Geographic Marine Expeditions